Click These Beginner Mandolin Chords to See What Songs They Appear in

 2

-As a beginner, you can learn these chords in any order you want.
+As a beginner, you can learn new mandolin chords in any order you want.
 But using the exact sequence above lets you play the most music every time you add a new mandolin chord to your practice.

 I know this thanks to the Next Best Chord feature.